 Australians deeply empathise with those in Europe who are entering a difficult time.
 Many friends, family and colleagues – hello, Nous’ London office! – are caught in this.
 We do not underestimate how hard this period will be for individuals, families and businesses.

 Thanks to applying these strategies, at Nous in Australia we have been able to emerge from this crisis stronger and better.

 Get in touch to find out how Nous help your organisation adapt and thrive through a protracted crisis.

 Connect with Tanya Smith on LinkedIn.

-Prepared with input from Peter Horne, a Principal in Nous’ London office, and our Melbourne team.
+Prepared with input from Peter Horne, a Principal in Nous’ London office.